Wordsmith Writing Coaches

 Deanna works with a broad spectrum of clients in widely varied fields.
 She has written and edited advertising and marketing copy, prospectuses, and training materials for such diverse clients as IBM, AT&T, Omnicom Group Worldwide, George Marciano/Guess, Learning Tree International, Crabtree Publishing Company, Canon Communications, and the RAND Corporation.
 She has volunteered her services on behalf of various charitable organizations, and her grant proposals have garnered nearly half a million dollars for nonprofit groups.

-“You were a godsend - your never-ending support, willingness to take me on, work with me, teach me, and your ever-present patience with a newbie.
+“You were a godsend—your never-ending support, willingness to take me on, work with me, teach me, and your ever-present patience with a newbie.
 I will forever be grateful and in awe of your talent.
 Thanks again for your encouragement, inspiration, and most of all, helping make me a writer.”

-– Joanie Ferree, The Ring
+- Joanie Ferree, The Ring; The Lie

 Beth Kilpatrick